 96% of most successful B2B content marketers state their data show the audiences view their company as a trusted resource.
 68% of all survey B2B marketers admitted they’ve used content marketing successfully to build customer loyalty.

 Taking into consideration the data gathered from a survey of 192 respondents representing 25 countries, we can conclude that placing content marketing assets in destinations where target audiences can easily find and share information — is a critical component of successful B2B content marketing.
-Content marketing can give brands the opportunity to be associated with the trusted communities, become the industry influencer and build the trustful long-term relationships with your audience.
+Content marketing is a vital aspect of a marketing strategy that gives brands the opportunity to be associated with the trusted communities, become the industry influencer and build trustful long-term relationships with an audience.